JIM MEHRER'S POSTAL HISTORY

 __________

 Imperial Mail Marking Machines Used in Boston, USA, 1896-99, and in the United Kingdom, 1898-1907.
 (Robert J. Payne/2003): Illustrates and describes the flag cancels and other types attributable to the Imperial Mail Marking Machine Company, used in Boston, MA, and the United Kingdom.
 Complete listings of earliest and latest known usages for all known types, many which are scarcely seen.
-(70 pages; unbound.) #750604. $25.00.
+(70 pages; unbound.) #750604.
+Price on Request.

 __________